umass-sensors/PrEPare/README.md

 ## Background

 Pre-exposure Prophylaxis, known as PrEP, is a medication that can prevent HIV infection and is generally provided to those who are at substantial risk e.g. due to their genetic predisposition or sexual preferences.
-Although PrEP significantly reduces the risk of infection, by up to 92%, it is essential that it be taken consistently See [http://www.cdc.gov/hiv/risk/prep/](http://www.cdc.gov/hiv/risk/prep/).
+Although PrEP significantly reduces the risk of infection, by up to 92%, it is essential that it be taken consistently.
+See [http://www.cdc.gov/hiv/risk/prep/](http://www.cdc.gov/hiv/risk/prep/).

 On the other hand, those who have already contracted HIV may be subject to take several pills daily for effective treatment.
 The FDA has approved more than 25 drugs available for treatment.
 A comprehensive list can be found [here](http://www.healthline.com/health/hiv-aids/medications-list#4).